microsoft/TypeScript/doc/spec.md

 ## <a name="6.4"/>6.4 Generic Functions

 A function implementation may include type parameters in its signature (section [3.7.2.1](#3.7.2.1)) and is then called a ***generic function***.
 Type parameters provide a mechanism for expressing relationships between parameter and return types in call operations.
-Type parameters have no run-time representation—they are purely a compile-time construct.
+Type parameters have no run-time representationâ€”they are purely a compile-time construct.

 Type parameters declared in the signature of a function implementation are in scope in the signature and body of that function implementation.